MicrosoftDocs/dynamics365smb-docs/business-central/across-how-to-create-workflows-from-workflow-templates.md

 To save time when creating new workflows, you can create workflows from workflow templates.

-Workflow templates are non-editable workflows that exist in the generic version of [!INCLUDE[prod_short](includes/prod_short.md)].
-The codes for workflow templates that are added by Microsoft are prefixed with “MS-“.
+Workflow templates are non-editable workflows that exist in the default version of [!INCLUDE[prod_short](includes/prod_short.md)].
+The codes for workflow templates created by Microsoft are prefixed with "MS-".

 Another way to quickly create a workflow is to import an existing workflow that you have on a file outside of [!INCLUDE[prod_short](includes/prod_short.md)].
 For more information, see [Export and Import Workflows](across-how-to-export-and-import-workflows.md).